atom-community/tool-bar/README.md

     callback: 'application:about'
   });

+  // Text buttons can be colored toolBar.addButton({
+    icon: 'octoface',
+    callback: 'application:about',
+    tooltip: 'About Atom',
+    color: 'red' // color of the text or icon
+    background: 'black' // color of the background
+  });

   // Cleaning up when tool bar is deactivated toolBar.onDidDestroy(() => {
     this.toolBar = null;
     // Teardown any stateful code that depends on tool bar ...
-  });

-  // Colourful button and background toolBar.addButton({
-    icon: 'octoface',
-    callback: 'application:about',
-    tooltip: 'About Atom'
-    color: 'red' // colors of the button
-    background: 'black' // color of the background
   });
 }
 ```